SvenssonLab@Stanford

 Exploring the secretome for new metabolic hormones

 How do tissues communicate with each other, and how is this communication altered in disease?
-In the past decade, our understanding of secreted factors (tissue-residing or blood-borne ) has vastly evolved, leading to the recognition of novel molecules with signaling properties from organs that were not previously considered to be part of the classical hormonal system (Hallmarks of the Metabolic Secretome, Trends in Endocrinology and Metabolism, 2023) .
+In the past decade, our understanding of secreted factors (tissue-residing or blood-borne ) has vastly evolved, leading to the recognition of novel molecules with signaling properties from organs that were not previously considered to be part of the classical hormonal system.
 We are specifically interested in mapping tissue-specific peptide secretion to identify orphan peptide hormones.
+We use protein sequence analyses, proteomics, and animal physiology approaches to study these new metabolic targets and pathways.
+Our goals are to better understand complex physiological systems such as obesity and aging.

 Proteomics and single-cell RNA sequencing to identify metabolic adaptations